 It’s imperative that while you are driving, you are paying attention to the road signs that you may encounter and are adhering to the rules of the road.
 These road signs and rules are put in place for a reason; to ensure all drivers are driving safely!

 2Put your Phone Away

 In the event of a roadside emergency, you should always be sure to pack what you might need.
-Most vehicles are equipped with the necessary tools in the event that one of your tires goes flat.
+Most vehicles are equipped with the necessary tools if one of your tires goes flat.
 Aside from an emergency kit to repair any issues with your vehicle, you should also ensure that you have an emergency kit that will help with any other issues you may experience.
 Be sure that your emergency kit contains:

 It’s always better to be prepared in the event of an emergency.

 By Law, all Ontario drivers are required to purchase car insurance.
-Your policy must insure you for third-party liability which covers you in the event that you accidentally damage property, or seriously injure or kill someone while you are behind the wheel.
-When you obtain an insurance plan coverage, vehicle owners receive a pink slip to keep inside their vehicle.
+Your policy must insure you for third-party liability which covers you if you accidentally damage property, or seriously injure or kill someone while you are behind the wheel.
+When you obtain insurance plan coverage, vehicle owners receive a pink slip to keep inside their vehicle.
 This slip is very important as it proves that you have valid vehicle insurance.
-It should be kept in a safe, easily accessible place, like your glovebox, in the event that you are involved in a collision and need to provide proof of insurance.
+It should be kept in a safe, easily accessible place, like your glovebox, if you are involved in a collision and need to provide proof of insurance.
 You should also always ensure that when you are driving, your license ID card is with you.
-In the event that you are pulled over, officers ask to see your license to ensure that you are legally able to drive a motorized vehicle.
+If you are pulled over, officers ask to see your license to ensure that you are legally able to drive a motorized vehicle.
 These documents should remain in a safe and easily accessible place.